 Submission of Nominations

-Deans' Offices should submit one (1) copy of each nominee’s dossier as a PDF through the school/college “course” site in eLC.
-The deadline is Wednesday, October 25, 2023.
+Deans’ Offices should submit nomination packets as single PDFs (one PDF per nominee) through the school / college “course” site in eLC.
+The deadline is Wednesday, October 23, 2024.